BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: Related Works

-Hands are equally important as bodies in motion generation~\cite{muller2023generative}, presenting unique challenges due to their high density in smaller spatial occupancy.
-Previous hand generation works concentrate on physics-based issues~\cite{pollard2005physically,liu2008synthesis,zhao2013robust} such as contact surface deformation when interacting with objects~\cite{zhang2021manipnet}, or building realistic parametric models~\cite{romero2017embodied,li2022nimble}.
-Other existing data-driven~\cite{jorg2012data,majkowska2006automatic,mousas2015finger,stone2004speaking} works frequently focus on specific scenarios~\cite{zhang2023neuraldome}, modeling the individual as a whole unit rather than parts during interaction~\cite{fieraru2020three,xu2023h2onet}, or are like Body to hands~\cite{ng2021body2hands}, introducing body condition as input and achieving impressive results on hand motion synthesis~\cite{qi2023diverse,qi2023emotiongesture,yin2023emog,zhu2023taming}.
-Previous studies often focus only on full-body synthesis or body motions only, paying little attention to generating hands aligned with both body motions and text controls.
+Hands are equally important as bodies in motion~\cite{muller2023generative}, presenting unique challenges due to their high density in small spatial occupancy.
+Previous hand generation works concentrate on physics-based issues~\cite{pollard2005physically,liu2008synthesis,zhao2013robust} such as surface contact~\cite{zhang2021manipnet} and reconstructing hands~\cite{romero2017embodied,li2022nimble}.
+Other data-driven~\cite{jorg2012data,majkowska2006automatic,mousas2015finger,stone2004speaking} works often focus on specific scenarios~\cite{zhang2023neuraldome}, modeling the individual as a whole rather than considering parts separately~\cite{fieraru2020three,xu2023h2onet}.
+Some works like Body2Hands~\cite{ng2021body2hands} take body as condition and achieve impressive results~\cite{qi2023diverse,qi2023emotiongesture,yin2023emog,zhu2023taming}.
+Previous studies often focus on full-body or body motions only, rather than generating hands aligned with both body motions and text controls.